 Every cable company’s bundling packages

-Telcos have long and established unique selling tactics which they do by bundling telephone, cable and internet connections as fully packaged solutions for people’s in-home communications and entertainment needs.
+Telcos have long and established cross selling tactics which they perform by bundling telephone, cable and internet connections as fully packaged solutions for people’s in-home communications and entertainment needs.

 Smart insurance agents

 When it comes to insurance, most consumers would rather contact their trusted insurance agent to handle the details of their purchase.
 Smart insurance agents are trained to cross-sell by recommending products and offering discounts for bundled services.
 For example, car insurance can be bundled with home, pet and travel insurance.
 With bundling, customers no longer have to deal with the long process of purchasing multiple insurance policies and can, instead, have all of their requirements met from a single provider.